-(Beginning April 2008 sirens will only sound for locations in the path of severe weather based on the National Weather Service data available at the time.
+(Sirens will only sound for locations in the path of severe weather based on the National Weather Service data available at the time.
 Instead of issuing a warning for an entire County, they will issue it based on the path of the storm.)